Green Bean Casserole with Cheese

 Notes

-To Make Ahead: Prepare it through step five in advance, and then just pop it in the oven when the Turkey comes out.
+To Make Ahead: Prepare it through step 7 in advance, and then just pop it in the oven when the Turkey comes out.
 Keep in mind, the casserole will take a little longer in the oven if it is cold when it goes in the oven.

 Nutrition